nojaf/blog/content/blog/using-create-react-app-with-fable/index.md

 You can find the source on my [GitHub](https://github.com/nojaf/capital-guardian/tree/blogpost).<br />
 Notice that the code for this blog post is preserved in the `blogpost` branch.

-The master branch will be used to actually finish the application.<br />
+The master branch will be used to finish the application.<br />
 At the time of writing I still have these intentions 😄.

 The `blogpost` branch also contains some addition setup for the back-end.